pyropyro78/RemoteMobSpawn/README.md

-    RemoteMobSpawn.spawn.self - Allows sender to cast /rms without a player set RemoteMobSpawn.spawn.other - Allows sender to cast /rms [player] RemoteMobSpawn.all - Allows sender to cast /rms all (corrected to RemoteMobSpawn.spawn.all in future releases)
+    RemoteMobSpawn.spawn.self - Allows sender to cast /rms without a player set RemoteMobSpawn.spawn.other - Allows sender to cast /rms [player] RemoteMobSpawn.spawn.all - Allows sender to cast /rms all RemoteMobSpawn.modify - Allows sender to cast /rms glow/safespawn

 Commands:

-    /rms [player] [mob] [amount] [distance] - Spawns on other /rms [mob] [amount] [distance] - Spawns on self
+    /rms [player] [mob] [amount] [distance] - Spawns on other /rms [mob] [amount] [distance] - Spawns on self /rms all [mob] [amount] [distance] - Spawns on all players /rms glow [on/off] - Toggles glow spawning on or off /rms safespawn [on/off] - Toggles safe spawning on/off

-    (as of v2.1.1.1+)

-    /rms all [mob] [amount] [distance] - Spawns on all players

 Use a negative distance to spawn behind the target or yourself. ex: /rms bat 1 -2